 However, this isn’t your usual racing game with enhanced physics-based damage (which works brilliantly as it has realistic damage based on the impact), this game is batshit crazy!
 There’s an event where you and 22 other CPU opponents are all driving Lawn Mowers around the track, but one of the CPU has a giant Combine Harvester, trying his hardest to seek blood and ram you all off the road!
 There’s another where the Only Fools and Horses guys are trying to escape the law through a bus depot!
 Okay, not quite but you’re in a Reliant Robin trying to come in first yet everyone else has a massive single-decker bus – if you’re not aware, a Reliant Robin has three wheels and can’t take corners at all!

-Then we get to the fun and original tracks (as if the above isn’t both of those already!)… There’s one race (which may crop up again in the later championships) which has you and 23 other CPU opponents racing around the track on a Sofa.
+Then we get to the fun and original tracks (as if the above isn’t both of those already!)… There’s one race (which may crop up again in the later championships) that has you and 23 other CPU opponents racing around the track on a Sofa.
 Yeah, I mentioned above that you can ride a sofa but I’m guessing you never really took notice of it!
-Strapped into you leather two-seater with your wheel firmly affixed to a plank of wood screwed down in front of you, you must go as fast as you can as you casually fly around the corners at lightning speeds in hopes you don’t hit something and literally go flying from the safety of your seat.
+Strapped into your leather two-seater with your wheel firmly affixed to a plank of wood screwed down in front of you, you must go as fast as you can as you casually fly around the corners at lightning speeds in hopes you don’t hit something and literally go flying from the safety of your seat.
 The worst thing you could ever have on your death certificate is DFS (Death from Sofa)!